 What is Sensex Index?

-What is the criteria for the stocks to be part of Sensex?
+What are the Criteria for the Stocks to be Part of Sensex?

-There are few criteria for a stock to be part of BSE Sensex, they are
+There are a few criteria for a stock to be part of BSE Sensex, they are:

-- Stocks should be listed for minimum 6 months in BSE stock exchange
+- Stocks should be listed for a minimum of 6 months on the BSE stock exchange

 - The stock should have traded for all the trading days for the last 6 months